maureen-zhang/Pyrolitics/README.md

 ## Index (File Map)
 This GitHub repository is divided into the following folders.
 They are described below in the general logical order that you should access them to understand the project.
+## Exploratory Data Analysis (This is for the Mar 7 checkpoint)
+This folder contains preliminary and exploratory data visualization and analysis of the current dataset we have gathered.
+The analysis includes pairwise comparisons between different datasets to uncover patterns and relationships related to wildfires and power grid infrastructure.

+### Included Analyses:
+- **Electricity Usage and Wildfire Incidents**
+  Examining the correlation between power consumption and fire occurrences.

+- **Geospatial Analysis of Fire and Power Grid**
+  Mapping the locations of wildfires relative to power grid infrastructure.

+- **Geospatial Analysis of Fire Intensity**
+  Identifying high-risk zones based on wildfire severity.

+- **Vegetation and Fire Risk**
+  Investigating how vegetation density influences wildfire spread and ignition near power lines.

+- **Economic Impact of Disasters**
+  Assessing the financial consequences of wildfires, including infrastructure damage and disaster response costs.

+These analyses serve as the foundation for further machine learning modeling and risk assessment in this project.

 ### Raw Data